Antonio de Ulloa: South American expedition

-The early work of the geodesic mission, led by Charles Marie de La Condamine, was delayed and hindered by lack of cooperation from the local Spanish authorities.
-Indeed, in 1737 a personal dispute between Ulloa and the president of the Real Audiencia de Quito, Joseph de Araujo y Río, reached such a pitch that Araujo ordered the arrest of Ulloa and Juan, announcing his intention to have them killed.
+The early work of the geodesic mission, led by Charles Marie de La Condamine, was delayed and hindered by a lack of cooperation from the local Spanish authorities.
+Indeed, in 1737, a personal dispute between Ulloa and the president of the Real Audiencia de Quito, Joseph de Araujo y Río, reached such a pitch that Araujo ordered the arrest of Ulloa and Juan, announcing his intention to have them killed.
 Juan and Ulloa took refuge in a church and Ulloa then escaped through the cordon of Araujo's men, reaching Lima and obtaining the protection of the Viceroy of Peru, the Marquis of Villagarcía.
 When war between Spain and Great Britain broke out in 1739, Juan and Ulloa, as naval officers, actively participated in the defense of Peru.

 Ulloa traveled throughout the territories of the Viceroyalty of Peru from 1736 to 1744, making many astronomic, natural, and social observations.
 In one of his reports he described, for the first time in the European scientific literature, some of the properties of a metal that he called platina ("little silver") and which he encountered during his inspection the gold panning operations in the Chocó region of what is now Colombia.
 This metal would later be identified as a new chemical element, now known as platinum.
 Ulloa is therefore often credited as the discoverer of this metal.

 Map by Jorge Juan and Antonio de Ulloa of the triangulation carried out between Quito and Cuenca by the French Geodesic Mission to the Equator, in 1735–1744.